amida-tech/blue-button-fhir/README.md

 ```
 ## Configuration

 The only configurable item in this project is logging which can be configured in `lib/logger.js`.
-See [bunyan](https://github.com/trentm/node-bunyan) for onfiguration options.
+See [bunyan](https://github.com/trentm/node-bunyan) for configuration options.

 ## Testing